 Ho Chi Minh City Accommodation

-Throughout your stay, you will have the support and guidance of our dedicated ground operators & coordinators in Vietnam who have been hosting volunteers for over 10 years. and host families.
-They will provide you with competent assistance and in depth knowledge about Fiji.
-There goal is to ensure you’ve had an unforgettable experience.
+Troughout your stay, you will have the support and guidance of our dedicated ground operators & coordinators in Vietnam who have been hosting volunteers for over 15 years.
+They will provide you with competent assistance and in depth knowledge about Vietnam, the local challenges and how you can make the most from your volunteering experience.
+There goal is to ensure you’ve had an unforgettable trip and been able to make a difference.
 We will also provide you with a 24 hour emergency telephone number so that you can always reach a member of our ground operator team in the event of an emergency.

 If you prefer to move straight into your volunteer without the orientation week, you’ll still have plenty of support.
 When you first arrive you may have to spend one or two days with the program coordinator aligning you strengths and interests within your chosen program.
 From there, you will need to ensure you are taking into account factors such as local customs, business practices and resources available and to keep an open and positive mind.

 A free arrival airport transfer is provided only on the Saturday and Sunday before your program begins.
 A transfer coordinator will meet you at the airport upon your arrival and arrange your transfer from the airport.
 He will be awaiting you at the arrival section with you name.
 From here he will take you to your accommodation.

 Volunteers arriving before the weekend or by land, are required to meet at our meeting point.
 All this information will be provided in the program pack prior to departure.

 Requirements & Expectations